Ibarca/Forecast-Validation-with-Prophet-Backtesting-Using-One-Train-Test-Split/README.md

 |---|---|
 | First 4 years | Training data |
 | Last 1 year | Validation data |

+> 💡 **Important**
+>
+> In forecasting, the train-test split should respect the time order of the data.
+> The model is trained on the earlier historical period and tested on the most recent period, which simulates a real future forecast.
+>
+> A common practical approach is to use around **70–80% of the data for training** and **20–30% for validation**.
+However, the exact split depends on the amount of historical data available and the forecasting horizon.

 The model is trained only on the first four years of data.
 The final year is kept aside and is not shown to the model during training.